How to Solve Your Volume Recruitment Issues, Fast

 While most companies want to gear up for growth, investment decisions will be closely scrutinised and return on spend must be justified.

-Happily, there are other strategies that may prove far more effective to help navigate the impending talent opportunities and challenges.
-Today we’ll take a look at six of the best ways to hire in volume, and at pace.
+Fortunately, there are other strategies that may prove far more effective to help navigate the impending talent opportunities and challenges.

 1. Boost candidate diversity

-If you need greater headcount, you should keep diversity front of mind.
-There may be a wealth of untapped talent sources out there that you may not have yet considered: gig workers, aging workers, graduate talent, or those with transferable skills.
-During COVID, for example, many countries realised that hospitality workers, who found themselves out of work, had the people skills to transition smoothly to carer roles for both the old and young.
+If you need a greater headcount, you should keep diversity front of mind.
+There may be a wealth of untapped talent sources out there that you may not have yet considered: gig workers, aging workers, graduate talent or those with transferable skills.
+During the recent pandemic, for example, many countries realised hospitality workers, who found themselves out of work, had the people skills to transition smoothly to carer roles for both the old and young.

 Remember too that diversity can also result in increased productivity.
-This McKinsey study found that the top 25% of companies by executive diversity were 33% more likely to have industry-leading profitability, while companies in the bottom 25% were 29% less likely to achieve above-average profitability.
+A McKinsey & Company study found that the top 25% of companies by executive diversity were 33% more likely to have industry-leading profitability, while companies in the bottom 25% were 29% less likely to achieve above-average profitability.

-Use tech to gain insights about the diversity of your organisation, and hire in a way that breaks any identified homogeny.
+Use tech to gain insights about your organisation's diversity, and hire in a way that breaks any identified homogeny.

 Consider leaning on automation software where possible, whether online forms that automatically update your ATS, or chatbots that can handle basic candidate queries.
-Rather than replace recruiters, these technologies free them from the more robotic and low-value aspects of their job, freeing them up for the high-value and more human work, and reducing your need for extra hands in the process.
+Rather than replace recruiters, these technologies free them from the more robotic and low-value aspects of their job, freeing them up for high-value work, and reducing your need for extra hands in the process.

 3. Have a well-planned selection process

-You need to speak to your bank, but after 15 minutes on hold, with nothing more than crackly elevator music to keep you company, you give up and drop out of the queue.
+Think of a time when you had to speak to your bank.
+But after 15 minutes on hold, with nothing more than crackly elevator music to keep you company, you give up and drop out of the queue.

 The hiring process can be thought of in the same way: if it isn’t transparent and efficient, the candidates that you invested time and money in initially attracting will drop out of the process.
 In volume recruitment the cost of inefficient and candidate-unfriendly processes scales.

-The screening and hiring process must be efficient, effective, and 100% transparent on the candidate side, through application, interview, offer and onboarding.
+The screening and hiring process must be efficient, effective and transparent on the candidate side, through application, interview, offer and onboarding.

 4. Become laser-focused on candidate quality and relevance